mitsuhiko/jinja2/docs/api.rst

 The class also overwrites a bunch of string methods and operators like:
 ``str.join()``, ``str.split()``, ``str.__add__()``, ``str.__mod__()`` etc.
-This is done in a way sp that the result of these operations in combination with an raw strings is always an escaped ``Markup`` class by using the ``escape`` method of the ``Markup`` class.
+This is done in a way so that the result of these operations in combination with an raw strings is always an escaped ``Markup`` class by using the ``escape`` method of the ``Markup`` class.